SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 [Aggregates](http://martinfowler.com/bliki/DDD_Aggregate.html) guarantee consistency of data modifications in response to commands they receive.
 Aggregate is the most common case of Command Handler.
-It modifies its state and produces one or more events in response to a command.
+In response to a command, it produces one or more events modifying own state.
 These events are used later to restore the state of the aggregate.

 In Spine, aggregates are defined as Java classes, and their states are defined as Protobuf messages.

 ### Process Manager

-Process Manager is an independent component that reacts to domain events in a cross-aggregate eventually consistent manner.
-It serves as a centralized processing unit that maintains the state sequence and defines the next processing step based on intermediate results.
+Process Manager is an independent component that manages the cross-aggregate business flows.
+It serves as a mediator by remembering the state of the flow and choosing the next step based on the intermediate results.

-Process Manager can be both [Command Handler](#command-handler) and [Event Reactor](#event-reactor).
+To do so, a Process Manager can be both [Command Handler](#command-handler) and [Event Reactor](#event-reactor).
+Also, it can emit Commands to other Aggregates and Process Managers.

 In Spine, Process Managers are defined as Java classes, and their states are defined as Protobuf messages.